MystenLabs/sui/doc/src/explore/sui-explorer.md

 The **Address** details page lets you view details about a specific address, including assets owned by the address and transactions that interacted with the address.

 The **Address** details page includes the following fields:
- * **Owned object** - Displays the objects owned by the address, such as coins.
+ * **Owned objects** - Displays the objects owned by the address, such as coins.
- * **Coins** - List of tokens owned and their balance.
-Click on an entry to view additional details.
+ * **Coins** - List of tokens owned and their aggregated balance by coin type.
+Click on an entry to view additional details about individual coin objects.
  * **NFTs** - List of NFTs owned by the address.
 Click an ID to view the object details page for the NFT.
  * **Transactions** - Click to view more detailed information about each transaction.